josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 People are not still marching because nothing has changed.

-They are still marching because harm continues, political responsibility remains active, and each attempt to close the subject has exposed another root through which it enters public life.
+They are still marching because harm continues, political responsibility remains active, and each attempt to declare the subject closed has exposed another route through which Palestine enters public life.

+Those routes do not replace Palestine.

+They show why an unresolved Palestinian reality cannot be sealed away as somebody else’s finished foreign-policy question.

 ---